sungsoo-ahn/2025/_posts/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks.md

 By adjusting the kernel size $$z$$ and the standard deviation $${\sigma}$$, the `Gaussian_conv` layer can achieve varying levels of smoothing, offering enhanced flexibility.
 This design ensures that the multi-resolution training framework adapts to different filtering needs while maintaining computational efficiency.

 {% include figure.html path="assets/img/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks/image3.jpg" class="img-fluid" %}
-The diagram highlights the image processing using 'LP_conv' and 'Gaussian_conv' layers.
+The diagram highlights the image processing using `LP_conv` and `Gaussian_conv` layers.

 - **LP_conv Layer**:
-   - Able to utilize downsampling and upsampling to eliminate fine details, including noise, while retaining key structures.
+   - Utilize downsampling and upsampling to eliminate fine details, including noise, while retaining key structures.

-- **Customizable Gaussian_conv Layer**:
+- **Gaussian_conv Layer**:
-   - **Kernel Size**:
+   - Kernel Size:
       - Smaller sizes are computationally efficient, reducing localized noise while preserving edges and fine details.
-      - Larger sizes provide broader smoothing, targeting noise over larger areas but with potential detail loss.
+Larger sizes provide broader smoothing, targeting noise over larger areas but with potential detail loss.
-   - **Sigma (𝜎)**:
+   - Sigma (𝜎):
       - Lower values minimize smoothing, maintaining sharp edges.
-      - Higher values deliver more aggressive noise reduction, suitable for removing small noise but may blur finer details.
+Higher values deliver more aggressive noise reduction, suitable for removing small noise but may blur finer details.

 Both methods show effectiveness for removing small noise while preserving essential image features.
-The Gaussian filter, in particular, allows for targeted noise removal, offering a balance between computational efficiency and detail preservation depending on the task requirements.
+The Gaussian filter, in particular, allows for targeted noise removal, offering a balance between computational efficiency and detail preservation.

 ## Experiment
-We integrate the designed CNN block into various DNN architectures, including ResNet18, MobileNetV2, and VGG16.
+We integrate the designed CNN block into various DNN architectures, including [ResNet18](https://pytorch.org/vision/main/models/generated/torchvision.models.resnet18.html), [MobileNetV2](https://pytorch.org/vision/main/models/generated/torchvision.models.mobilenet_v2.html), and [VGG16](https://pytorch.org/vision/main/models/generated/torchvision.models.vgg16.html).
 These models are trained on the widely used German Traffic Sign Recognition Benchmark [(GTSRB) dataset](https://pytorch.org/vision/0.17/generated/torchvision.datasets.GTSRB.html), which contains 43 classes of traffic signs, split into 39,209 training images and 12,630 test images.
-To evaluate the robustness of the trained models, we test them using the FGSM attack and a black-box patch attack.
+To evaluate the robustness of the trained models, we test them using the FGSM attack and a black-patch attack.

 ### Adversarial Attacks

--FGSM attack
+- **FGSM attack**
-FGSM generates adversarial examples by slightly perturbing the input data in a way that maximizes the model's prediction error while keeping the perturbation imperceptible to humans.
+ - FGSM generates adversarial examples by slightly perturbing the input data in a way that maximizes the model's prediction error while keeping the perturbation imperceptible to humans.
 The attack works by exploiting the gradients of the loss function with respect to the input data.
 By taking a step in the direction of the gradient's sign, the attack aims to increase the loss and mislead the model into making incorrect predictions.
 The FGSM attack can be expressed mathematically as:

 $$
 x_{\text{adv}} = x + \epsilon \cdot \text{sign}(\nabla_x J(\theta, x, y))
 $$

 The adversarial example $$x_{\text{adv}}$$ is generated from the original input $$x$$ using a perturbation factor $$\epsilon$$ to control the level of adversarial noise.
-The sign of the gradient of the loss $$J$$ (calculated with respect to $$x$$) indicates the direction of modification. $$theta$$ is the model paramter and $$y$$ indicates the true label.
+The sign of the gradient of the loss $$J$$ (calculated with respect to $$x$$) indicates the direction of modification. $$\theta$$ is the model paramter and $$y$$ indicates the true label.
 FSGM is considered as a white-box attack as it requires the prior knowdlege of the neural entwork structure and parameters.

--Patch Attack
+- **Black-Patch Attack**

-In addition to the FGSM attack, we apply a patch attack that does not require knowledge of the DNN structure.
-This attack involves randomly placing small black patches on images to simulate both real-world physical attacks (e.g., patches manually applied to traffic signs or cameras) and digital attacks (e.g., patches added to input data).
+ -In addition to the FGSM attack, we apply a black-patch attack that does not require knowledge of the DNN structure.
+This attack randomly places small black patches on images to simulate both real-world physical attacks (e.g., patches manually applied to traffic signs or cameras) and digital attacks (e.g., patches added to input data).

-In our experiments, we used FGSM with $$\epsilon$$ values of 0.01, 0.05, 0.1, and 0.2.
-For the patch attack, we used black patches of size $$3 \times 3$$ pixels and varied the number of patches to 2, 4, 6, and 8 to simulate different levels of perturbations.
+In the experiments, we used FGSM with $$\epsilon$$ values of 0.01, 0.05, 0.1, and 0.2.
+For the black-patch attack, we used black patches of size $$3 \times 3$$ pixels and varied the number of patches to 2, 4, 6, and 8 to simulate different levels of perturbations.

 {% include figure.html path="assets/img/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks/image4.jpg" class="img-fluid" %}
 _Example of FGSM and black-patch perturbations_